 How they work: Your body naturally makes antibodies to fight infection.
 However, your body may not have antibodies designed to recognize a new virus like the one that causes COVID-19.

 There are no monoclonal antibodies currently authorized in the U.S. for treatment if you have COVID-19.
 There is one mAb product designed for prevention of COVID-19, however, if you are currently healthy.

 Evusheld is a monoclonal antibody use for prevention in individuals with weakened immune systems, such as cancer treatment patients.

 Evusheld is currently not authorized in the U.S for prevention of COVID-19

 Who can receive treatment?

 People who test positive for COVID-19 with mild to moderate symptoms who are at higher risk for developing more serious COVID-19 symptoms may be eligible for oral antiviral treatment, depending on their health history and exposure to COVID-19, and how long they've had symptoms of COVID-19.

 Cost: The oral antivirals Paxlovid and molnupiravir are provided free from the federal government.
 Coverage of fees for administration or dispensing depends on your specific health insurance policy.

 These therapies require a prescription by a licensed and authorized provider.
 Patients should coordinate with their healthcare provider prior to contacting a location to receive these therapies.

-Use this interactive map to locate a facility that can provide oral antiviral or monoclonal antibody medication.
+Use this interactive map to locate a facility that can provide medication for COVID-19.